aman-bhandari/store-api/README.md

 # Store API (NodeJs - Express - MongoDB)

 A simple REST API for store.
-This is API products includes show list of the products, sorting, filtering, search for product name and custom pagination.
+It includes show list of the products, sorting, filtering, search for product name and custom pagination.

 ## Usage